 A statement is required expressing the student's contribution to the formulation of the ideas for this proposed work.
 The ideas of others should be noted alongside those of the student.
-This form can be found on page 35 and should be turned in with the written proposal to the Graduate Standards Committee Chair electronically.
+This form should be turned in with the written proposal to the GCSC Chair electronically.